Camp craft: DIY wire-mesh jewelry holders with beads

-11. Cut scraps of 18-gauge wire (or cut new pieces) into 2-inch-long pieces.
+11. Cut 18-gauge wire into 2-inch-long pieces.
 Using round pliers, bend the wire into S-hooks.
 One side should be a tight curve (for hanging on the mesh), the other side should be wide or double-bend curve (for hanging your jewelry).
 Trim as necessary.
 Make as many S-hooks as you need to hang your necklaces, bracelets, etc.

-12. Hammer a nail into the wall, hang your jewelry holder, attach your S-hooks, and hang your jewelry.
+12. Hammer a nail into the wall, hang your jewelry holder, attach your S-hooks, and fill with your jewelry.
 You’re done!

 Made this project?
 Email your photo(s) to monica (at) craftynest (dot) com, and I’ll share your version here!